-Changing our name to Pinnacle Living is purposeful.
+Our name Pinnacle Living is purposeful.
 We live in a period of generational and exponential change.
 Over the past few years, we have been working hard to evolve with the changing senior living landscape and want a name that clearly conveys how our team works and how our residents live.
-When we think of ourselves and the ones we love, we do not want to live in one of the “homes”.
-Changing our name to Pinnacle Living is the best way to communicate our team and residents’ bold steps forward into a new and better world, the one that we aspire to for ourselves and those we love.
-Our team and residents searched for 3 years to find a name that captures the ever-changing world we live in, a name that conveys our team and residents’ aspirational goals for life.
-We are excited to build on our 70 year foundation of enriching life’s journey for people of all ages and abilities.
-Whether in our residents’ houses or apartments, assisted living, memory support residences or in higher levels of living, we focus on autonomy and self-direction.
-Our team members are dedicated to creating communities where age does not define the person.
-Our values are centered on six key words: Culture, Stewardship, Partnership, Diversity, Hospitality and Quality.
-These words are the framework for everything we do.
+The name, Pinnacle Living, is the best way to communicate our team and residents’ bold steps forward into a new and better world, the one that we aspire to for ourselves and those we love, and our aspirational goals for life.